AdobeDocs/support-resources.en/help/adobe-success-portal/technical-persona/support-and-insights/manage-findings-adobe-success-portal.md

 ---
 title: Manage findings in the [!DNL Adobe Success] portal
-description: This guide explains how to access, interpret, and act on findings in the Adobe Success Portal to help you proactively manage product performance, security, and functionality risks.
+description: This guide explains how to access, interpret, and act on findings in the [!DNL Adobe Success] Portal to help you proactively manage product performance, security, and functionality risks.
 ---
 # Manage findings in the Adobe Success portal